 Pi is a mathematical constant, meaning its value never changes.
 It describes the relationship between a circle’s circumference (the distance around a circle) and its diameter (the distance across a circle at its widest point).
 Today, we also describe pi as an irrational, transcendental number.
 In other words, a real thinker—let’s break down this description to understand why it’s possible that we’re still finding new digits of pi.

 First we have to start with real numbers.
 Real numbers make up pretty much all numbers that are not purely conceptual (like infinity, ∞).
 However, real numbers are not always tidy and neat.
 The “tidiest” real number is a whole number (0, 1, 2, 3, etc.).
 Slightly messier are the fractions (¼, ½, ¾, etc.) but these are still simple enough: divide 7 by 8 and you can express it as 0.875.
 Whole numbers and fractions are both rational numbers because they can be expressed as one particular number divided by another.
 Then we have the irrational numbers like pi.
-Pi is real, but there is no fraction that accurately describes it because after its decimal point is a never-ending but distinct row of numbers without a repeating pattern (2).
-Some numbers like 1/3 end in a repeating pattern, as in 0.333…, making them never-ending but still rational.
+Pi is real, but there is no fraction that accurately describes it.
+This is because after its decimal point is a never-ending but distinct row of numbers without a repeating pattern.
+Some numbers like 1/3 don’t end but follow a repeating pattern, as in 0.333…, making them never-ending but still rational.
 Even calculating out to trillions of decimal places, mathematicians have yet to find a discernible pattern to pi.

 But pi wasn’t always known as an irrational, transcendental number.
 It has taken mathematicians 4,000 years to uncover the mysteries of pi, and they may not be done yet.